Polish–Russian War (1609–1618): Polish invasion (1604–1606)

-The second Polish invasion (1607–1609)
+Second Polish invasion (1607–1609)

 Tsar Vasili Shuyski was unpopular and weak in Russia and his reign was far from stable.
 He was perceived as anti-Polish; he had led the coup against the first False Dmitry, killing over 500 Polish soldiers in Moscow and imprisoning a Polish envoy.
 The civil war raged on, as in 1607 the False Dmitry II appeared, again supported by some Polish magnates and 'recognized' by Marina Mniszech as her first husband.
 This brought him the support of the magnates of the Polish–Lithuanian Commonwealth who had supported False Dmitry I before.
 Adam Wiśniowiecki, Roman Różyński, Jan Piotr Sapieha decided to support the second pretender as well, supplying him with some early funds and about 7,500 soldiers.
 The pillaging of his army, especially of the Lisowczycy mercenaries led by Aleksander Lisowski, contributed to the placard in Sergiyev Posad: "three plagues: typhus, Tatars and Poles".
 In 1608 together with Aleksander Kleczkowski, Lisowczycy, leading a few hundred Don Cossacks working for the Commonwealth, ragtag szlachta and mercenaries, defeated the army of tsar Vasili Shuyski led by Zakhary Lyapunov and Ivan Khovansky at the Battle of Zaraysk and captured Mikhailov and Kolomna.
 Then Lisowczycy advanced towards Moscow but was defeated by Vasiliy Buturlin at the Battle of Medvezhiy Brod, losing most of his plunder.
 When Polish commander Jan Piotr Sapieha failed to win the siege of Troitse-Sergiyeva Lavra, Lisowczycy retreated to the vicinity of Rakhmantsevo.
 Soon, however, came successes (pillages) at Kostroma, Soligalich, and some other cities.

 Dmitry speedily captured Karachev, Bryansk, and other towns.
 He was reinforced by the Poles, and in the spring of 1608 advanced upon Moscow, routing the army of Tsar Vasily Shuyski at Bolkhov.
 Dmitry's promises of the wholesale confiscation of the estates of the boyars drew many common people to his side.
 The village of Tushino, about twelve kilometers from the capital, was converted into an armed camp, where Dmitry gathered his army.
 His forces initially included 7,000 Polish soldiers, 10,000 Cossacks, and 10,000 other soldiers, including former members of the failed rokosz of Zebrzydowski, but his force grew gradually in power, and soon exceeded 100,000 men.
 He raised another illustrious captive, Feodor Romanov, to the rank of Patriarch, enthroning him as Patriarch Filaret, and won the allegiance of the cities of Yaroslavl, Kostroma, Vologda, Kashin, and several others.
 However, his fortunes were soon to reverse, as the Commonwealth decided to take a more active stance in the Russian civil wars.